platformio/platformio-docs/integration/ci/circleci.rst

 PlatformIO allows one to configure multiple build environments for the single source code using :ref:`projectconf`.

-Instead of ``--board`` option, please use :option:`platformio ci --project-conf`
+Instead of ``--board`` option, please use :option:`pio ci --project-conf`

 .. code-block:: yaml

     test:
         override:
-            - platformio ci path/to/test/file.c --project-conf=/path/to/platoformio.ini
+            - pio ci path/to/test/file.c --project-conf=/path/to/platoformio.ini

 Examples
 --------